-Over the past 7 years that I have had the pleasure to be associated with the school, both as a parent of two Montessori children and also as a board member and I continue to be overwhelmed by the spirit and dedication of the academic and administrative team to improving the learning environment for our children.
+Over the past 8 years that I have had the pleasure to be associated with the school, both as a parent of two Montessori children and also as a board member, I continue to admire the spirit and dedication of the academic and administrative team to improving the learning environment for our children.
 I personally wish to thank these teams, without their selfless dedication the school would not be the success it is today.
-This year we celebrate the 40th anniversary of Hills Montessori School.
-We have much to celebrate and can be very proud of the many developments we have achieved over those years.
-I look forward to celebrating with you.